yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 <a name="feature-support"></a>
 ## Feature Support

-For a full list of current supported features please refer to the [Skype for Business Channel Inspector](https://docs.botframework.com/en-us/channel-inspector/channels/SkypeForBusiness/#navtitle).

 - **Messages :**
 Your bot can send plain text, HTML, and emoticons to a user or group.
 Users can send rich text, HTML, and emoticons to your bot.
 - **Typing indicator :**